blaisewf/repo2txt/README.md

 pip install .
 ```

-> [!WARNING]
-> Git is required to clone the repository.
-If you don't have Git installed, you can download it from [git-scm.com](https://git-scm.com/).

 ## Usage

 Once installed, you can use the CLI command `repo2txt` to process a GitHub repository.
 Here’s the basic syntax: